 Jews living in town -- more than 20% of the total population.
 Over the 17th and 18th centuries, the

 Jewish population rapidly increased; by 1760, it reached 350 people.
 At that time, a brick synagogue

 was built in town.
 In the early 1920s, Jews consisted of half of Modliborzyce's residents.
 The

 Jewish community administered a synagogue, a mikveh, a ritual slaughterhouse, a poorhouse and

 a cemetery.
 A few houses of prayer operated here as well.
 Despite harsh living conditions, political

 parties and community organizations were active in town as well.
+The city employees were:

 According to Modliborzyce Shoah survivor Szandla Cukier Feldman, "I went to a Polish state primary

 school; it was a mixed school.
 During religion classes, Jewish pupils used to have a special Jewish